What is the California Earned Income Tax Credit (CalEITC)?

 The Volunteer Income Tax Assistance (VITA) and Tax Counseling for the Elderly (TCE) volunteer programs provide free assistance to individuals who need help in completing federal and state income tax returns for FREE.

-The VITA program specializes in assisting those with low to limited income (those who have earned $54,000 or less in 2018), and non-English speaking taxpayers.
+The VITA program specializes in assisting those with low to limited income (Check back in January 2020 for income eligibility), and non-English speaking taxpayers.

 Can’t find a site in your area and earned $66,000 or less?
 File your taxes for free at www.myfreetaxes.org!